NellowTCS/Raspberry-Touch-Screen/README.md

 # Raspberry-Touch-Screen
 A guide to adding touchscreen support for any Waveshare touchscreen display to various OSes.

-This apparently works on any OS with a /boot/firmware/config.txt, or if the OS is _very_ old, /boot/config.txt, but I have yet to check evry single OS, for obvious reasons.
+This apparently works on any OS with a /boot/firmware/config.txt, or if the OS is _very_ old, /boot/config.txt, but I have yet to check every single OS, for obvious reasons.

 # Options: